From fish, lobster and caviar

 Austria

-Another shopping tip for Salzburg are the traditional shops in the city center.
+Another shopping tip for Salzburg is the traditional shops in the city center.

 Source: own research on site by friendly invitation of Tourismus Salzburg